Terence Garvin: San Francisco 49ers

 On September 12, 2018, Garvin was signed by the San Francisco 49ers.
 He was released on September 22, 2018.

 Orlando Apollos

 In 2019, Garvin joined the Orlando Apollos of the Alliance of American Football.
 In the season opener against the Atlanta Legends, Garvin recorded 8 tackles and two interceptions, one of which was returned for a touchdown, as the Apollos won 40–6.
 He was named Defensive Player of the Week for his performance.
 The league ceased operations in April 2019.
 Through the 8 games played, Garvin made 24 tackles, defended 6 passes, caught 3 interceptions, and recorded a sack and forced fumble.

 St. Louis BattleHawks

-Garvin was selected by the St. Louis BattleHawks in the 22nd Round (round two of phase three) of the 2020 XFL Draft.
+Garvin was selected by the St. Louis BattleHawks in the 22nd Round (round two of phase three) of the 2020 XFL draft.
 In 5 games played prior to the COVID-19 pandemic causing the season to end prematurely, Garvin recorded 36 tackles and a sack.
 He had his contract terminated when the league suspended operations on April 10, 2020.

+Coaching career

+Florida Memorial

+In 2022, Garvin was hired by Florida Memorial University as the team's linebackers coach, defensive run-game coordinator and assistant special teams coordinator before being named co-defensive coordinator for 2023.

+Norfolk State

+On January 10, 2025, Garvin was hired as the defensive coordinator at Norfolk State.